Cartola: Biography

 In 1952, he met and fell in love with Dona Zica, with whom he spent the rest of his life, and who persuaded him to return to music.
 In 1956, while working as a car-washer in Ipanema, he was rediscovered by the journalist Sérgio Porto, who brought him back to the music world.
 Porto publicized Cartola's return, inviting him to radio shows and promoting his work with new partners.
 However, samba's popularity had waned, so he again worked in several other jobs.

 In 1963, eager to bring the favelas' samba to a broader audience, Cartola — with Zica and Eugênio Agostine — opened the famous Zicartola bar and restaurant in downtown Rio de Janeiro; it became the most important samba establishment of that time, providing a link between the traditional sambistas and the incipient Bossa Nova movement.
 Cartola invited people such as Nélson Cavaquinho, Pixinguinha, Nara Leão, Paulinho da Viola, and Zé Keti to sing the "low-value" music, as sambistas ironically referred to their work.

 Cartola's commercial success started in the late 1960s and early 1970s, when he became quite popular and a lot of samba classics were released, such as "O Sol Nascerá", "O Mundo é Um Moinho", "As Rosas não Falam", "Corra e Olhe o Céu", and "Quem me vê Sorrindo", with support from singers Elizeth Cardoso, Clara Nunes, Paulinho da Viola and especially Beth Carvalho.
 He released his first record at age 66, in 1974; although he had financial difficulties, he composed and sang until his death, at age 72.

+Cartola died in the Humaitá clinic, located in the south zone of Rio De Janeiro.
+The complications which led to his death were caused by a cancer of the stomach; a viewing was held at the quadra Verde-e-Rosa which is the headquarters of the samba school Estação Primeira de Mangueira.
+His casket was covered with the flag of the Estação Primeira and that of the Fluminense football club.
+He was burried in the Cemetério do Cajú.